jerry6891/RPGGame/README.md

-<h2><b>Evil Forestial Game</b></h2> <br>
+<h2><b>Ater Mythus</b></h2> <br>
-A 2D Mini Video Game (about an ancient demonic knight[The Main Character], who eliminates "nosy" boyscouts messing around the knight's forest);therefore, this game is developed by the usage of phaser HTML5/Javascript Framework.
+A action/adventure 2D Video Game(about a demon teenager that has to fight his way out of the possessed castle);therefore, this game is developed by the usage of phaser HTML5/Javascript Framework.